Omar Gandhi: History

 Omar Gandhi, the founder of Omar Gandhi Architect is a Canadian architect currently living and working in Halifax and Toronto.
 He originally grew up in Brampton, a Toronto suburb, and studied in a Regional Arts program at Mayfield Secondary School in Caledon, located north of Brampton.
 Later in his academic years, he earned his undergraduate degrees in the Architectural Studies Program at University of Toronto and at Dalhousie University.
-He continued his studies at Dalhousie University where he earned his masters degree in 2015 and taught as a sessional instructor at the School of Architecture and Planning at Dalhousie.
+He continued his studies at Dalhousie University where he earned his master's degree in 2015 and taught as a sessional instructor at the School of Architecture and Planning at Dalhousie.
 His teaching career continued at the Yale School of Architecture in architectural design as Louis I. Kahn visiting assistant professor for a semester in the 2018–2019 academic year.
 Post graduation, he started his professional career at KPMB Architects and Young + Wright Architects back in Toronto.
 It is during his time with Yonge + Wright Architects where he became familiar with wood frame construction and single-family residential projects.
 He returned to Halifax to work at MacKay-Lyons Sweetapple (MLS), who is considered one of Gandhi's inspirations for his modest Maritime architecture practice.
 Other inspirations include Todd Saunders from Newfoundland and Acre Architects from New Brunswick.

 In 2010, after being unexpectedly laid off from his previous job, he established his own small practice in Halifax, called Omar Gandhi Architect.
 His practice was officially registered in 2012, and he opened his second office in Toronto in 2016 to expand his practice into a larger urban setting.
 Since then, the scope of work has broadened: the Halifax studio focuses more on residential projects, whereas the Toronto office deals with mixed-use projects in a more urban environment.